pwachtler/DataProductsAssignment/README.md

 I created the ReadingNames.R script to read all of the baby name data and load it into a single .txt file (babyNames.txt), which is used as the main data source for my app.

 My app can be found here: https://paulw.shinyapps.io/Shiny_App/

+IMPORTANT: Please note that it may take a few seconds for the data table in the app to load and is dependent on your connection speed